OasisLMF/OasisPlatform/README.md

 Unless you've been given read access to this repository on GitHub (via an OasisLMF organizational team) you should not make any local changes to these submodules because you have read-only access to their GitHub repositories.
 So submodule changes can only propagate from GitHub to your local repository.
 To detect these changes you can run `git status -uno` and to commit them you can add the paths and commit them in the normal way.

+## Sphinx docs

+This repository is enabled with <a href="https://pypi.python.org/pypi/Sphinx" target="_blank">Sphinx</a> documentation for the Python modules, and the documentation is published to <a href="https://oasislmf.github.io/Flamingo/" target="_blank">https://oasislmf.github.io/OasisApi/</a> manually using the procedure described below.
+(Note: GitHub pages is not enabled for this repository because it contains the private repository <a href="https://github.com/OasisLMF/oasis_utils" target="_blank">`oasis_utils`</a> as a Git submodule, which is incompatible with GitHub pages.)

+Firstly, to work on the Sphinx docs for this package you must have Sphinx installed on your system or in your `virtualenv` environment (recommended).

+You should also clone the Oasis publication repository <a href="https://github.com/OasisLMF/OasisLMF.github.io" target="_blank">OasisLMF.github.io</a>.

+The Sphinx documentation source files are reStructuredText files, and are contained in the `docs` subfolder, which also contains the Sphinx configuration file `conf.py` and the `Makefile` for the build.
+To do a new build make sure you are in the `docs` subfolder and run

+    make html

+You should see a new set of HTML files and assets in the `_build/html` subfolder (the build directory can be changed to `docs` itself in the `Makefile` but that is not recommended).
+The `docs` subfolder should always contain the latest copy of the built HTML and assets so first copy the files from `_build/html` to `docs` using

+    cp -R _build/html/* .

+Add and commit these files to the repository.
+Then copy the files to the Oasis documentation publication repository  folder using

+    cp -R _build/html/* /path/to/your/OasisLMF.github.io/Flamingo/

+Add and commit the new files in the publication repository, and GitHub pages will automatically  publish the new documents to the documentation site https://oasislmf.github.io/Flamingo/.

 ## Running with Docker

 First make sure that the ktools binaries are installed (see <a href="https://github.com/OasisLMF/ktools" target="_blank">ktools</a> GitHub repository for instructions) and the ktools docker image is available (from `coreoasis/ktools` on Docker Hub, or build locally from the ktools repository).
 Also ensure that API runner image has been built (from `Dockerfile.api_runner`).